vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 253

 too, sings his praise of Lakṣmī in ślokas beginning with these words: "The "bounds of Thy greatness.
 O, Goddess, are not known to Bhagavan nor even to Thyself".
 These words are an elaboration of what is contained in the śloka :- "May Lakṣmī \* confer happiness (on us) --- Lakṣmī, looking at whose face, and with Her will as His aid, the Lord creates, destroys and sustains all the worlds, and grants also such things as svargā, naraka (hell) and mokṣa.
 Since the two are engaged in the same work and experience the same kind of delight, the Lord cannot feel happy if he performs the tita of the work of the world without her participation in it," Bhattar, also, has commented on the word Udara (generous ) used in the Śruti (viz., Sri Stiktam) as ap adjective for Sri in this manner:-"How generous Thou art!
 O, Mother, to the man who merely raises his hands folded in worship to Thee, Thou grantest wealth, the enjoyment of his disembodied self and even parmapada and yet Thou feelest ashamed that Thou hast not done anything adequate for him."
 Peria Jeer, too, has brought out all these ideas in his commentary 00 Sri Saikta.
-Thus, from what we find in the Śruti, Smriti and tradition, (the reader) gifted with insight can under stand that the attribute expressed in the word Srimat in Duaya has its uses, just like such things as forms (vigraha), in accordance with its own nature.
+Thus, from what we find in the Śruti, Smr̥ti and tradition, (the reader) gifted with insight can under stand that the attribute expressed in the word Srimat in Duaya has its uses, just like such things as forms (vigraha), in accordance with its own nature.

 SANSKRIT SLOKAS:

-You (critics who do not consider Lakṣmī as an inseparable) attribute or viseshana of Narayana in the first part of Dvaya) maintain that such things as the qualities of the Saviour (compas. siop etc) are attributes and not mere upalakṣana, even though they cannot undertake the responsibility (bhara) of protection and cannot have the will to protect (being only qualities and therefore non-sentient).
-Why do you object to the idea of Lakṣmī being the attribute (viseshana) and Narayana being the substantive
+You (critics who do not consider Lakṣmī as an inseparable) attribute or viseshana of Narāyaṇa in the first part of Dvaya) maintain that such things as the qualities of the Saviour (compas. siop etc) are attributes and not mere upalakṣana, even though they cannot undertake the responsibility (bhara) of protection and cannot have the will to protect (being only qualities and therefore non-sentient).
+Why do you object to the idea of Lakṣmī being the attribute (viseshana) and Narāyaṇa being the substantive

 49. Sri Gunaratnakosam : 58